Diocese of Bangor

 The Diocese of Bangor is a diocese of the Church in Wales in North West Wales.
-The diocese covers the counties of Anglesey, most of Caernarfonshire and Merionethshire and the western part of Montgomeryshire.
+The diocese covers Anglesey, most of Caernarfonshire and Merionethshire and the western part of Montgomeryshire.

 History

 The diocese in the Welsh kingdom of Gwynedd was founded around 546 by Saint Deiniol.
 As with the rest of Wales, it initially resisted the papal mission of St Augustine of Canterbury in Britain.
 In 1534, the church in England and Wales broke allegiance with the Catholic Church and established the Church of England.

 The Report of the Commissioners appointed by his Majesty to inquire into the Ecclesiastical Revenues of England and Wales (1835) found the see had an annual net income of £4,464.
 This made it the second wealthiest diocese in Wales, after St Asaph.

 After a brief restoration with the Holy See during the reign of Queen Mary I, the diocese remained part of the Anglican Province of Canterbury until the early 20th century.
 Following the Welsh Church Act 1914, the Welsh dioceses formed the independent Church in Wales within the Anglican Communion on 31 March 1920.